John Hartwell Cocke

-John Hartwell Cocke II (or Jr.) (September 19, 1780 – June 24, 1866) was an American military officer, planter and businessman.
-During the War of 1812, Cocke was a brigadier general of the Virginia militia.

-After his military service, he invested in the James River and Kanawha Company and helped Thomas Jefferson establish the University of Virginia.
+Brigadier-General John Hartwell Cocke II (September 19, 1780 – June 24, 1866) was an American military officer, planter and businessman.
+During the War of 1812, Cocke served in the Virginia militia.
+After his military service, he invested in the James River and Kanawha Canal and helped Thomas Jefferson establish the University of Virginia.
 The family estate that Cocke built at Bremo Plantation is now a National Historic Landmark.

-Biography

 Early life and education

 John Hartwell Cocke II was born on September 19, 1780, at the Mount Pleasant plantation in Surry County, Virginia.
-With the exception of his younger brother Robert Kennon Cocke, who died in 1790, John was the only son of eight children born to John Hartwell Cocke I and Elizabeth Kennon Cocke.
-Through an entirely paternal line Cocke was a direct descendant of English politician Henry Cocke.
-The elder Cocke had married Elizabeth Kennon, who grew up on her parents' plantation named Mount Pleasant, in Chesterfield County, Virginia.
+With the death of his younger brother Robert Kennon Cocke (who died in 1790 at age five), John became the only surviving son of eight children born to John Hartwell Cocke I and Elizabeth Kennon Cocke.
+Through an entirely paternal line, Cocke was a direct descendant of English politician Henry Cocke.
+The elder Cocke had married Elizabeth Kennon, who grew up on her parents' Mount Pleasant plantation in Chesterfield County, Virginia.
 He became a colonel in the American Revolution.
-The younger Cocke was orphaned by the age of twelve; he inherited his father's plantation and slaves, which he took over after coming of age.
+The younger Cocke was orphaned by the age of twelve and inherited his father's plantation and slaves.

 At the age of fourteen, Cocke enrolled at The College of William & Mary in Williamsburg, Virginia, where he stayed at the home of Colonel Champion Travis.
 Cocke graduated as part of the class of 1798.
-Upon his twenty-first birthday in 1801, he legally inherited the Mount Pleasant plantation.

-Marriage and family
+In 1801, having reached the legal majority, Travis received full control of his inheritance.

+Personal life

 Cocke married Anne Blaus (or Blaws) Barraud in Norfolk, Virginia, on December 25, 1802.
 Her father, Philip Barraud, was a physician who practiced medicine in Williamsburg, where Cocke had studied.
 Anne stayed in Norfolk until March 1803, while Cocke renovated the plantation home in Surry County.
-The Cockes had a son, John Hartwell, in 1804 and a daughter, Louisiana Barraud, in 1806 at Mount Pleasant.
+The Cockes had a son, John Hartwell Cocke III, in 1804 and a daughter, Louisiana Barraud, in 1806 at Mount Pleasant.

 In 1809, Cocke sold the plantation to his sister Sally and her husband Nicholas Faulcon.
 He moved with his family to Bremo Plantation, which he had built on the northern bank of the James River in Fluvanna County in the Piedmont.
 His wife gave birth at Bremo to another son, Philip St. George, in 1809 and another daughter, Ann Blaus, in 1811.
+After the war of 1812 discussed below, Cocke returned to his estate at Bremo, where his wife bore another son, Cary Charles, born in 1814.
+However, Anne Cocke died in December 1816, a few months after the birth of their youngest daughter, Sally Faulcon.
+Anne was buried at Bremo Recess.